digitalstuart/kerry-online-farmers-market/README.md

 7. Registration page
     * The email field requires '@' in the address.
     * If there are any field requirement failures for Username, Password or Password confirmation, the registration process fails and a message appears saying 'Sorry, we were unable to register your account at this time, please check for error messages below'.
-    * If all the form field requirements are met, the new user is registered and a message appears saying 'ou have successfully registered and have been automatically logged in'.
+    * If all the form field requirements are met, the new user is registered and a message appears saying 'You have successfully registered and have been automatically logged in'.

 8. Product listings page
     * Products are correctly listed with a thumbnail image, name, description and price.